Welcome to the Unix-like Artifacts Collector documentation

 Main features

-- Respects the order of volatility during artifacts collection.
+• Respect the order of volatility during artifact collection.

 Supported operating systems